The New Geopolitics of Energy

 “If you’re just one country, the battlefield is already complicated enough,” Freakley, now a special adviser to the president of Arizona State University, told me.
 “But when allies’ equipment doesn’t work [with ours] it adds further complication.”
 They worked around the problem by installing a backbone network that the allied forces could tap into and by lending them equipment.

 In Afghanistan, interoperability—which involves equipment that is either compatible with those of other countries’ armed forces or can be easily adopted by their troops, as well as common procedures, doctrines, and language—was a key issue in military operations.
 During the Cold War, as well as “hot” wars, military operations have focused on territorial defense.
-And even when nations collaborated, 18,000 NATO troops are serving in Afghanistan, Kosovo, the Mediterranean, and off the Horn of Africa, while 28 exercises have been scheduled between late November this year and early July 2017.
+And even when nations collaborated, such as the World War II allies, each nation fought in a specific area rather than together.
+Now that NATO allies are engaging in a growing number of joint exercises and missions involving troop units from a large number of countries, interoperability has grown all the more salient.
+Since the early 1990s, the number of NATO missions and exercises has significantly increased.
+Currently, some 18,000 NATO troops are serving in Afghanistan, Kosovo, the Mediterranean, and off the Horn of Africa, while 28 exercises have been scheduled between late November this year and early July 2017.
 And the international coalition fighting the Islamic State (ISIS) has benefited from the improvements in interoperability developed within NATO.
 But even though units fighting together are more interoperable today than before the war in Afghanistan, armed forces have some ways to go before they are seamlessly connected.
 Call it the move toward a plug-and-play military.